 - $10 keychain with Monkees logo on front, “2011 / 45th Anniversary Tour” on the back (in Hobo, of course)

 Unfortunately, Mike wasn’t included in any of the pictures on the merch.
-I got a red girls’ shirt and the keychain.
+I got the red girls’ shirt and the keychain.
 I was iffy on the keychain because it was ten bucks, but I think I paid more for the keychain I got at a Sugar Jones concert (Sugar Jones was an early 2000s made-on-TV Canadian pop band), so I think it’s justified.
-The shirt is cute and the keychain is nice.
+The shirt is cute, and the keychain is nice.

-So, every few days, for weeks prior to the concert, I would randomly freak out about where my seat was.
-My grandma bought us the tickets when the first went on sale, and she gets them for free because she goes to the casino a lot.
+Every few days, for weeks prior to the concert, I would randomly freak out about where my seat was.
+My grandma bought us the tickets when they first went on sale, and she gets them for free because she goes to the casino a lot.
 However, that means I didn’t know where the seats were, and we had to pick up the tickets at 7:00 p.m. the day of the concert, so I didn’t even know if they would suddenly go, “Uh, no, you didn’t actually get tickets.
-Too bad!”.
-But we did get tickets.
+Too bad!”
+But we did have tickets.
 But, since my grandma doesn’t go to that casino as much as she used to, they weren’t really good seats.
 I saw Davy at the same venue in September 2009, I think, and we were like sixth row on the floor.
 I don’t however remember anything about that concert because that was the year that I was out of it.

 Anyway, our seats for this concert were in the right mezzanine, which is not the floor, but a little raised up section below the balcony, in the back right corner.
 We were in the sixth row, which was also the back row.
-There were a few seats worse than ours, but not many.

 The video screen on the stage that showed old clips of The Monkees was nice, but I couldn’t see the top half of it due to the balcony above.
 The video clips I did see were very nice quality and nicely chosen.
 Not much new material, mostly from the show, Head, and (gasp!)
 33 ⅓.

 A couple was sitting in the seats to our right, and the lady asked me if I was a Monkees fan.
 I said yes.
 She asked if I had seen them before.
 I said I’d seen them all (well, the ones that tour), but separately.
 I think she said she had too.
 She asked who my favourite was.
 I said Mike.
-She said, “Aw, but he’s not here”.
+She said, “Aw, but he’s not here.”
 She then asked if I knew why he wasn’t here.
 I said something like, “Well, he’s doing other things, but I think he doesn’t really like tourin—”.
-She started explaining that his mom invented White-Out and I nodded and said I knew.
+She started explaining that his mom invented White-Out, and I nodded and said I knew.
 My mom told her I’m a really big Monkees fan.
 She didn’t talk to me much after that.

 The set list